Breath of Life (Erasure song): Chart performance

 The track became Erasure's 11th top-10 hit on the UK Singles Chart, peaking at number eight.
 Their string of top-40 singles in Germany was broken with this release when it peaked at number 44.
-"Breath of Life" was also a top-10 hit in Finland and Ireland, peaking at number nine and eight.
-It did not enter the US Billboard Hot 100 but did reach number 29 on the Hot Dance Music/Maxi-Singles Sales chart.
-Unlike all of Erasure's prior single releases in the UK, all formats of "Breath of Life" contained only remixes and no new compositions as B-side tracks.
+"Breath of Life" was also a top-10 hit in Finland and Ireland, peaking at numbers nine and eight, respectively.
+It did not enter the US Billboard Hot 100 but did reach number 29 on the Billboard Maxi-Singles Sales chart.
+Unlike all of Erasure's prior single releases in the UK, all formats of "Breath of Life" contain only remixes and no new compositions as B-side tracks.